 the plan for the future

-2 May 2020 (latest update: 26 June 2020)
+2 May 2020 (latest revision: 30 September 2021)

 There are a few options:

-And that is all because of usury, which is all interest on money and debts.
-Until recently there was a shortage of capital and savings causing interest rates to be positive, but not so any more.
+Until recently, a shortage of capital and savings caused interest rates to be above zero, but not so anymore.
 Now there is a capital and savings surplus.
-Ancient wisdom has come back to haunt us, and in a biblical way it appears, as the world financial system is in dire straits.
-Usury is still the road to serfdom.
+Ancient wisdom has come back to haunt us, and biblically, it appears, as the world financial system is in dire straits.
+In the end, it is all about usury, again.
+Usury is the road to serfdom.
 It always has been.